Community Birth Village

 History

 In past centuries, the Conjurers, Brujas, Root Doctors, Midwives, and Parteras were a staple in the community.
 They were more than baby catchers and gardeners.
-They were also: the lactation consultants, midwives, family medicine practitioners, labor and delivery doulas, postpartum doulas, counselors, health educators, and spiritual healers.The community birth village was founded to support pregnant and postpartum folks.
+They were also: the lactation consultants, midwives, family medicine practitioners, labor and delivery doulas, postpartum doulas, counselors, health educators, and spiritual healers.The community birth village was originally founded to support pregnant and postpartum folks.
 However, it has grown to be the birthplace of developing holistic wellness and support to families at all stages.It is our mission to serve the community and share the ancestral wisdom of our Indigenous ancestors, and reinstate the village community.

 How to